Timendus/chip8-test-suite/README.md

 If you have issues with one or more of your scrolling instructions, some arrows will be (partially) outside their boxes.
-The arrows all point in the directions that they should be scrolled in, so the ones that have not moved the correct distance in the direction that they point in represent the scrolling instructions that are not working properly.
+The arrows all point in the directions that they should be scrolled in, so the ones that have not moved in the direction that they point in represent the scrolling instructions that are not working properly.

 For example, this is what you see if none of the scrolling instructions have been implemented: